 The awards honour the achievements of our finest athletes, administrators, volunteers and staff involved from across the state.
-The gala celebration, held each in March, is a way of recognising these achievements.
+The gala celebration, held in July, is a way of recognising these achievements.

 Each organisation manages their individual award nomination and selection process, with nominees and guests gathering to celebrate the announcement of all of the winners.

 WA PGA Coach of the Year (Game Development)

 WA PGA Coach of the Year (High Performance)